Suchyhy/homepage/README.md

 https://suchyhy.github.io/homepage/
 # Description
-Hello, here is my first simple website that I created while learning on the you-code course, using HTML, CSS and JavaScript. the site contains an article about tree care, is also responsive on mobile devices, has been divided into sections in accordance with the BEM convention.
+Hello, here is my first simple website that I created while learning on the youCode course, using HTML, CSS and JavaScript. the site contains an article about tree care, is also responsive on mobile devices, has been divided into sections in accordance with the BEM convention.